pascaliske/pi-slider/README.md

 	});
 });
 ```
+I recommend it to include this Javascript code at the bottom of the file just before the closing body tag because of performance reasons.
->Don't forget the `<style>` tag around the javascript code! ;)
+>Don't forget the `<style>` tag around the Javascript code! ;)

 ## Configuration

-The pi-slider has several options to change its appearance and behavior.
+The _pi-slider_ has several options to change its appearance and behavior.
 This options are listed below with a short description.
 ```javascript
 // displays a loading graphic before the slider fades in
 loader: true,